daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 ![](../img/blog/CNN/Conv2D.png)

+Again, one can read off the number of parameters from the diagram with relative ease; see the right-hand side of the figure.

 I like these diagrams for several reasons.
 First off, students are already used to these types of diagrams from learning about fully-connected networks.
 The main difference here is that _the base operation has changed from multiplication to convolution_.
-Everything else stays the same: add up the results from each of the arrows to get the result in an output node; apply a bias and a nonlinear activation at each output node; the circles contain hidden representatinos and the arrows contain learnable parameters; etc. Second, I like these diagrams because they work equally well for the 1D and 2D case, thus creating a framework for illustrating convnets of various types.
+Everything else stays the same: add up the results from each of the arrows to get the result in an output node; apply a bias and a nonlinear activation at each output node; the circles contain hidden representations and the arrows contain learnable parameters; etc. Second, I like these diagrams because they work equally well for the 1D and 2D case, thus creating a framework for illustrating convnets of various types.
 Contrast this with the row-of-boxes diagram above, which is more specific to 2D.
 Finally, the diagram clearly differentiates between the hidden representations (circles) and parameters (arrows), unlike the row-of-boxes diagram, which draws them both as boxes.

 ### Shape of the data